Red Teaming

 Holistic Attack Simulations

 Every company’s IT environment and security measures are unique.
 Therefore, attackers need to adapt accordingly, tailoring their cyber attacks to fit each specific organization.
-Potential attacks might include targeted phishing attempts to obtain a user’s login credentials or exploiting vulnerabilities in publicly accessible services.
-Once an attacker gains initial access, they will further explore and traverse the company's network.
+The following diagram provides an overview of various kinds of attacks – both from outside and within the company.

-We offer various scenarios that reflect real-world attacker tactics.
+We offer various scenarios that reflect these attacker tactics.
 Each scenario sets the starting point for the campaign and outlines the methods the simulated attacker will use to infiltrate your corporate network:

 Assumed Breach

 This scenario assumes that an attacker has already gained access to internal IT systems or that an internal perpetrator is misusing their existing access.
 To simulate this scenario, you provide us with an internal point of access.
-Based on this, our Red Team will assess how such an attacker could expand their access rights and compromise further systems.
+Based on this, our red team will assess how such an attacker could expand their existing access rights and compromise further systems.

 Examples: